 The Urban Forest Strategy is currently under review.
-Trees provide the framework for most of the ecosystems that exist in Saanich.
-Protecting existing trees as is possible, and enhancing the canopy with tree species which are best adapted to the changing climate is crucial for protecting biodiversity.
+Trees provide the framework for most of the ecosystems that exist in Saanich and biodiversity cannot be protected without addressing their importance.
+Protecting as many existing trees as possible, and enhancing the canopy with tree species that are best adapted to the changing climate and host to the most insects, is crucial for protecting biodiversity.
 The recommendations within the UFS to manage the urban forest have not been repeated in the recommendations of the Biodiversity Conservation Strategy.
-For reference, UFS recommendations more related to the BCS are summarised below:
+For reference, UFS recommendations most related to the BCS are summarised below:

-Urban Forest Strategy Recommendation Review and update the Significant Tree Program Add the largest and most significant trees to the BC Big Tree Registry Revise the Tree Protection Bylaw Update the species and size of trees that are protected Coordinate and balance permitted tree removals with the principles of wildfire management.
-Consider including wildlife trees as a protected element under the tree bylaw.
-Mandate bird nesting surveys for tree removal permits during nesting season and ensure this is updated to reflect current Federal and Provincial best management practices.
-Revise the tree protection bylaw to include exemptions for invasive tree species removal.
+Urban Forest Strat Urban Forest Strategy Recommendation Review and u update the Significant Tree Program Ado the largest and most significant trees to the BC Big Tree Registry Revise the Tr ree Protection Bylaw Upo date the species and size of trees that are protected Coc ordinate and balance permitted tree removals with the principles of wildfire management.
+Cor nsider including wildlife trees as a protected element under the tree bylaw.
+Ma ndate bird nesting surveys for tree removal permits during nesting season and ensure this is upc dated to reflect current Federal and Provincial best management practices.
+Rev vise the tree protection bylaw to include exemptions for invasive tree species removal.

 Increase penalties for unauthorized removal or damage to trees on District-owned lands.

 Develop boulevard tree planting guidelines, specifying soil quantities and volume requirements.

 Protect wildlife trees.
 Remove only high-risk hazard trees identified by a certified tree risk assessor approval.

-Goal 1 - Improve knowledge and mapping of natural features and functions
+Theme 1 - Research - Improve knowledge and mapping of natural features and functions